HomeGeneral Terms of Business

 13 COMMISSION, INTEREST, INVESTMENT AND REGULATION OF INSURANCE DISTRIBUTION AND OTHER ACTIVITIES

 13.1 We will account to you for any commissions earned on investments.

 13.2 Client money paid to us will be held in a separately designated client bank account subject to the provisions of the Solicitors’ Accounts Rules.
 For a copy of our policy on the payment of interest on client account monies please go to our website at www.trethowans.com.

 13.3 Trethowans is not authorised by the Financial Conduct Authority.
-However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
+However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity, which is broadly the advising on, arranging and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority (SRA).
-The register can be accessed via the Financial Conduct Authority website at www.fca.org.uk/firms/systems-reporting/register
+The register can be accessed via the Financial Conduct Authority website at https://register.fca.org.uk

 13.4 If, while we are acting for you, you need advice on investments, we may have to refer you to someone who is authorised by the Financial Conduct Authority, as we are not.
 However, as we are regulated by the Solicitors Regulation Authority, we may be able to provide certain limited investment services where these are closely linked to the legal work we are doing for you.

 13.5 As we are authorised and regulated by the Solicitors Regulation Authority we are able to engage in certain regulated activities in relation to credit and consumer hire agreements where these activities arise out of or are complementary to the professional service provided by us to a client, and where the provision of our service in the course of carrying on such activities is incidental to the provision by us of professional services.